jc972271/CP3407_Assessment/user_stories/user_story_01_CreateBookings.md

 Assumption 4: Same day bookings will not be available.

 ## Description:
-Allow users to create appointments efficiently.
+Description-v1: Allow users to create appointments efficiently.
-You need to keep all versions here so that your instructor/marker can see your changes easily.
-In a real project, your older versions could be viewed via commits.

 ## Tasks, see chapter 4.